-A Power of Attorney is a legal document that gives the person you choose the legal authority to conduct affairs on your behalf.
-In the event you become incapacitated or can no longer rely on your own judgment, your "Agent" will be able to act in your stead.
+A Power of Attorney (POA) is a legal document that gives the person you choose the legal authority to conduct personal and financial affairs on your behalf.
+In the event you are unable, become incapacitated or can no longer rely on your own judgment, your "Agent" will be able to act in your stead.

 A Power of Attorney can be limited in scope and duration or "durable".
 For example, if you travel frequently or conduct business in another state, you may choose to name an individual or local attorney as your Agent or Attorney-In-Fact due to their proximity to your business dealings.
 This limited Power of Attorney will be invalid if you become incapacitated.

 Therefore, most individuals request a "durable" Power of Attorney.
 A durable Power of Attorney remains in effect if you become incapacitated and will only end upon your death or revocation.